Ficool

 Zero's expression darkened.
 A malicious aura leaked from him as he slowly raised his hand.
 Augustus barely had time to react before he felt it, an overwhelming wave of killing intent.

-Arceus sensed it first, rearing up from behind, with a furious neigh and lunging at Zero.
+Arcaeus sensed it first, rearing up from behind with a furious neigh and lunging at Zero.
 But Zero moved effortlessly, sidestepping and releasing a bolt of withering mana point-blank into the beast's chest.
-The deep purple energy struck, and Arceus let out an agonized screech before collapsing to the ground.
+The deep purple mana struck, and Arcaeus let out an agonized screech before collapsing to the ground.

 Augustus' eyes widened in horror.